insightful-algorithms/lr-document-classifier/README.md

 - **Small sample size** (4 pages) limits statistical validation.
 Additional page types may exist in larger document sets that are not represented in the current category definitions.
 - **Name-location ambiguity** in OCR text can cause trailing location words to be captured alongside applicant names when no clear delimiter is present.

-For a detailed discussion of EDA findings, limitations, and alternative methods, see the analysis report in `reports/analysis-report.pdf`.
+For a detailed discussion of EDA findings, limitations, and alternative methods, see the analysis report in [analysis report](reports/analysis-report.pdf).